Mere Correspondence

 The Letter

 One idea pulled from a real moment and followed until it reaches something universal.
-Seven to twelve minutes of reading on heavyweight cream stock.
+Ten to twenty minutes of reading, printed on heavyweight cream stock.
 It's not a pamphlet.
 It's a letter from one person to you.

 The Card